 Don’t miss out on discounts and rebates.
 For instance, you are eligible for rebate if you have already bought another plan (home insurance, life insurance etc.) from the same firm.
 Also, do not forget to ask for Car Insurance No Claim Bonus if you haven’t made any motor insurance claim in the past year.

-Some companies can charge you for switching car insurance before the policy expires.
+Some companies can charge you for before the policy expires.
 This is why you must always go through the fine print.
 You can evade this if you inform them in advance.
 Then your whole unused premium will be reimbursed.
 Hence, if you are terminating in the middle of the tenure, make sure to ask about possible fines.
 If there is, do the math and decide if it is prudent to switch at the time.